 Using this method, we recorded twelve journeys, achieved through six cyclists recording their inbound and homeward commutes across 2018 and 2019 – a roughly comparable number to Latham and Wood’s (2015) original study.
-Reflecting the discussion of Aldred (2013) above, participants were of varying abilities – from comparatively self-described ‘novice’ cyclists to those with many years’ experience – and rode a variety of standard bicycles including folding bikes, touring, mountain, and racing bikes.
+Reflecting the discussion of Aldred (2013) above, participants were of varying abilities – from comparatively self-described ‘novice’ cyclists to those with many years’ experience – and rode a variety of standard bicycles including folding, touring, mountain, and racing bikes.
 All participants commuted to/from the city centre.
 Most travelled entirely within Liverpool’s municipal boundaries, whilst two travelled from Wirral, on the opposite side of the River Mersey.
 For those in Liverpool, some travelled from an area with a (slightly) higher modal share of cycling, whereas one cycled from an area with the lowest model share in the city (and, incidentally, the highest modal share for car-driving).
 All names used herein are pseudonyms.
 Five were male, and one was female.
 We accept that the nature of a small cohort of cyclists does have its limitations.
 For example, it cannot capture the voices of newcomers in the way that others have (e.g. Nello-Deakin and Nikolaeva, 2021), or the larger group of non-cyclists (Mahne-Bieder et al., 2019) which are prevalent in the city.
-Similarly though the cohort was proportionally similar to the City’s cycling profile in terms of gender split (Xie and Spinney, 2018), it is clear that it is difficult to generalise.
+Similarly, though the cohort was proportionally similar to the City’s cycling profile in terms of gender split (Xie and Spinney, 2018), it is clear that it is difficult to generalise.
 Nonetheless, we would argue that the process of capturing the entire ride in this way can provide tentative insights into how cyclists inhabit the material world of Liverpool’s roads, navigate it with their competencies, and create their own meaning unaffected by an outside presence.

 To delve into this detail, upon returning the cameras, participants were interviewed about their commutes.
 This interview started by asking participants about any incidents/occurrences that they deemed to be of significance, before discussing their route selection and their overall impression of the ride more generally.
 When participants discussed experiences around their home, this was on the understanding that only descriptive analysis would be used.
 Whilst several research projects have used on-bike cameras with surveys (e.g. Gadsby et al., 2021) and sensor data (Zhu and Zhu, 2019) we focussed on freedom to cycle anywhere (such that route selection is an everyday experience) and detailed interview responses, in keeping with the Practice.
-Consequently, we follow Brown and Spinney (2010 p131) who argue that “By allowing riders to talk about their practices in relation to the contexts of their performance, we suggest that video can enable participants to provide more nuanced, situated and richer linguistic accounts of their embodied mobile practices than would otherwise be possible.”
+Consequently, we follow Brown and Spinney (2010 p131) who argue that “by allowing riders to talk about their practices in relation to the contexts of their performance, we suggest that video can enable participants to provide more nuanced, situated and richer linguistic accounts of their embodied mobile practices than would otherwise be possible.”

 Results